Join the Chorale, Drumline, Gospel Choir, Jazz Ensemble, Lyric Theatre, Pep Band, Repertory Theatre, or String Ensemble and receive a scholarship.

 Performances have been given for local and state dignitaries as well as performing by invitation for the victims of the 9/11 tragedy at the White House; masses at the cathedrals in Milan and Florence, and St. Peter’s Basilica in Rome.
 The highest honor coming when his choir performed for His Holiness Pope (St.) John Paul II during a private audience.
 Kevin currently serves as an active adjudicator for the Michigan School Vocal Music Association and is a member of the American Choral Directors Association.
 He has been serving as an adjunct associate professor in the Music Department at Madonna University since 2008.

 Kevin Del Pup serves the University as Director of Instrumental Music, working with both the Jazz Ensemble and Pep Band.
 Kevin has had an interest in music his whole life.
-In high school he developed his skills on the jazz drum under the direction of well-known Detroit jazz artists, Jim Ryan and Dave Taylor.
+In high school he developed his skills on the drum set under the direction of well-known Detroit jazz artists, Jim Ryan and Dave Taylor.
 He continued to play semi-professionally while attending college and attained his degree in Music Education from Wayne State.
 Kevin comes to us with years of experience as a full-time teacher in the Redford Union School District.

 Traditionally he works with middle and high school bands, but he has also directed a variety of performing groups to include jazz bands, pep bands, pit ensembles, and percussion ensembles.
 After fifteen years of teaching he continues to enjoy sharing his expertise and passion for music with such a wide array of students.
 He is always on the lookout for talented musicians to perform with while educating local young artists during the day.